February 3-6, 2020 - Orlando, Florida

 Please contact Orlando's Visitor Information Center at 407-363-5874, www.visitorlando.com, for information regarding current events in Orlando.
 For discounted attractions in Orlando, please visit Orlando Convention Aid website.
 Their on-line travel guide offers discounts to restaurants, golf, attractions, nightlife, shopping, and more, including making dinner reservations for you.

-The Forum fee is $2,495 if registered by December 31, 2017.
+The Forum fee is $2,495 if purchased by December 31, 2019.
 After that date, the fee is $2,995.
 The fee includes breakfast and lunch each day; receptions on Monday, Tuesday, and Wednesday evenings; and all program materials.
 Group rates are available.
 Please call 781-471-1000 or contact us for more information.

 Please use one of the following methods to register for the Forum: